Sup3rAw3som3Cod3r/whython/README.md

-# pain: the python library
+# Whython: the python library designed to cause pain

-Please just don't use this python library
+Please just don't use this python library, it exists as a joke and is not meant to be taken seriously

 functions currently available: